 If you are subject to a FINRA arbitration or an NFA arbitration regarding an unpaid margin debit balance, certain defenses and offsets may be available to you.
 These defenses include standard contract defenses such as accord & satisfaction, offsets, payment, discharge in bankruptcy, real party in interest defense, unclean hands, res judicata, statute of limitations, fraud, good faith & fair dealing, mitigation & unfair enrichment, unconscionability, improper venue, as well as other claims or defenses under the Commodities Exchange Act (CEA) or other regulations.
 However, a skilled FINRA or NFA arbitration or commodities attorney can help you navigate the FINRA or NFA arbitration process to help give you the best possible resolution to your margin debt or margin debit arbitration.

-If you are an investor or trader that is being sued by Interactive Brokers in margin debt or margin debit arbitration or lawsuit, please contact Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.
+If you are an investor or trader that is being sued by Interactive Brokers in margin debt or margin debit arbitration or lawsuit, please contact Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.